The Start of 2025 Trade War!

 Farmers escaped further bailouts, but market access stays rocky.
 Manufacturing jobs saw tiny gains, but workforce losses overshadow them.

-Predictability improved—but margins are squeezed, costs remain high, investments limited.
+Predictability improved—but margins are squeezed, costs remain high, and investments are limited.

 Growth and confidence still lag.
 Structural trade issues remain unaddressed.
-Only superficial calm achieved.
+Only superficial calm has been achieved.

 Path Forward: Smarter Trade = Better Outcomes